Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - **[Kotak Mahindra Bank](https://web.archive.org/web/20210228121845/https://msingermany.co.in/kotak-mahindra-bank-procedure-blocked-account/)**, if you are Indian.[^43]

 Deutsche Bank does not offer blocked accounts anymore.[^42]

+Usually, you only need a blocked account for the first year.
+When you renew your student visa, it might not be needed.[^17]

 ## Banks in other EU countries